tobynguyen03/LLMonopoly/README.md

 ﻿# LLMonopoly

 This project implements a Monopoly simulation designed for Large Language Models (LLMs) to interact with and utilize.
+We host and download our models using Ollama (https://ollama.com)

 ## Setup